arnavaidya/My-Offensive-Security-Notes/Active Directory/Active-Directory-Basics.md

-# Active Directory Basics — Quick Reference
+# Active Directory Basics

 ## What is AD?
 A directory service by Microsoft that lets admins manage users, computers, and other objects in a network from one central location — instead of configuring each machine by hand.

+_Analogy: A corporate office with a reception desk and a registry to check you in._

 ## What is a DC?
 A server running AD Domain Services (AD DS) that handles all authentication/authorization requests for the domain.
 If it's down, no one logs in.